September 20 – 26

 Voted the best avant-garde film of the past decade in a 2011 Film Comment poll, Peter Hutton’s large-scale, compressed epic follows a massive container ship from its construction in South Korea to its lifetime out on the water to its final dismantling in Bangladesh.

-Claire Denis’s loose retelling of Billy Budd, set among a troop of Foreign Legionnaires stationed in the Gulf of Djibouti, is one of her finest films, an elemental story of misplaced longing and frustrated desire.
-Preceded by: The Meaning of Style (Phil Collins, 5m).
+This retelling of Billy Budd, set among a troop of Foreign Legionnaires, is one of Denis and Godard’s finest collaborations: a sensuously photographed story of misplaced longing and frustrated desire.

 A retelling of the British massacre of Northern Irish civil rights marchers in 1972 that showcases Paul Greengrass’s signature ability to make the recent past seem viscerally present, Bloody Sunday often feels watching history unfold in real time.